 There is no single best way to develop competency-based job profiles.
-Depending on your organization’s unique business model, objectives, and priorities, you may choose to develop competencies from scratch, use a competency dictionary, or purchase profiles that are pre-configured and ready to go.
+Depending on your organization’s unique business model, objectives, and priorities, you may choose to develop competencies from scratch, use a competency dictionary, or, best of all, use job descriptions with competency profiles already mapped.

 Get Started with the Quickest Way to Roll Out Competency-Based Job Profiles (Descriptions) Across Your Organization: